Learning safety in model-based Reinforcement Learning using MPC and Gaussian Processes: Data-driven Safe MPC-based RL

-\begin{rem} While GPs are convenient because they allow a deterministic formulation in the form of \eqref{eq:algorithm:constrainted_update:gp_constraints} which naturally takes estimation uncertainty into account, they are not per se a mandatory component of the proposed approach.
-One could indeed envision the use of different regressor types with different advantages and disadvantages, such as, to mention few, Inverse Distance Weighting interpolants, whose output in range $[0, 1]$ can be directly interpreted as probability, Support Vector Machines, that perform well with small/medium-size training sets but do not quantify uncertainty, or Bayesian Neural Networks, which are powerful tools in approximating complex distributions but require much larger amounts of training data.
-Moreover, different types of Gaussian Process regression are available that address the weaknesses of vanilla GPs that may emerge during training, such as the sparse (for training on large datasets) or warped (which allows for a non-Gaussian process by warping variables to a latent space) variants. \end{rem}
+\begin{rem} While GPs are convenient because they allow a deterministic formulation of \eqref{eq:algorithm:constrainted_update:gp_constraints} that naturally takes estimation uncertainty into account, they are not per se a mandatory component of the proposed approach.
+One could indeed envision the use of different regressor types with different advantages and disadvantages, such as, to mention few, Inverse Distance Weighting interpolants \citep{zhu_cglisp_2022}, whose output in range $[0, 1]$ can be directly interpreted as probability, Support Vector Machines \citep{smola_tutorial_2004}, that perform well with small/medium-size training sets but do not quantify uncertainty, or Bayesian Neural Networks \citep{jospin_handson_2022}, which are powerful tools in approximating complex distributions but require much larger amounts of training data.
+Moreover, different types of Gaussian Process regression are available that address the weaknesses of vanilla GPs that may emerge during training, such as the sparse \citep{csato_sparse_2002} and warped variants \citep{snelson_warped_2003}, which are suitable for training on larger datasets or allow for a non-Gaussian process by warping variables to a latent space, respectively. \end{rem}

 \begin{rem} While update \eqref{eq:algorithm:constrainted_update} is performed at every iteration of Algorithm \ref{algo:algorithm:main}, it can be in principle performed at lower frequencies.
 This is especially relevant in those RL tasks in which convergence is difficult to achieve and can benefit from the employment of experience replay buffers to stabilise learning. \end{rem}